parkermac/LO/pgrid/README.md

 (4) `edit_mask.py` allows you to fully experience the joy of hand editing a mask.
 You run it the first time just to get rid of obvious issues like Lake Washington and river channels.

 (5) `carve_rivers.py` uses files of river tracks to make the river channels.

+You may have to go into the resulting csv file and delete rivers by hand in a case where you are masking out a partial basin.
+If so, then go back and also mask out the channel using `edit_mask.py`.

 (6) `edit_mask.py` now can be run again for real this time, perhaps running many times.
 NOTE: you can use an optional command line argument -d ## to change "dval" the carving depth used for lines or points from its default value of 5 m.